pongo-pygmaeus/enumerables_practice/README.md

 *What are we trying to do here?*

-Write code to pass the tests.
-Well that and also try to develop an understanding of how enumerables work in Ruby and the connection between the methods of the `Enumerable` module and basic iterative control flow (e.g. `while`, `for`, and `until` loops).
+In short, we are trying to write code to pass the `rspec` tests located in `spec/enumerables_spec.rb`.
+We are also trying to develop an understanding of how enumerables work in Ruby, and the connection between the methods of the `Enumerable` module and basic iterative control flow (e.g. `while`, `for`, and `until` loops).

 *What is an enumerable?*